Skip to main content

 Important

-Starting with JDBC extractor version 3.6.0 (2025-03-03), at least Java 21 is required.
+Starting with JDBC Extractor version 3.6.0 (2025-03-03), Java 21 or higher is required.

 • For the JDBC Extractor, on Windows download and install the Microsoft Visual C++ 2015-2019 Redistributable Package (x64).

-The following network settings apply for uplink connections (via the on-premise extractor):
+The following network settings apply for Uplink connections (via the on-premise extractor):

 Source system